-- deliberate jostling, spitting, bumping, kicking, punching, throwing things at somebody, pushing or shoving, initiation/hazing rituals - Note: the person responsible may easily maintain it was accidental when detected for the first time.
-Depending on the gravity, either a warning or sanction must nevertheless be given. - theft or damage to property (accompanied by threats of violence).
+- deliberate jostling, spitting, bumping, kicking, punching, throwing things at somebody, pushing or shoving, initiation/hazing rituals - Note: the person responsible may easily maintain it was accidental when detected for the first time - theft or damage to property (accompanied by threats of violence).
 This constitutes bullying when the intention is to intimidate and dominate the owner.